ABOUT ME

 I am a conceptual artist who creates three-dimensional mixed media assemblages that spark conversations on topics such as immigration, climate change, human-animal interactions, and social justice.
 While an international upbringing predisposes me to select universal topics and to incorporate references from other cultures, my palette and sense of design strongly derive from my Venetian heritage.

-My works incorporate a segment of a necklace I designed into scenes crafted with dollhouse miniatures, fabrics, and other commercially manufactured items.
-Though these items may seem impersonal, the ones selected are symbolic, with deeply personal meanings — such as a broken replica of Richard Nixon's Oval Office chair to represent a drastic fall from grace in a work addressing second chances and a portion of my father's 1939 U.S. visa application disguised as a business license in a work addressing immigration.
+My works customarily incorporate a segment of a necklace I designed into scenes crafted with dollhouse miniatures, fabrics, and other commercially manufactured items.
+Though these items may seem impersonal, the ones selected are symbolic, with deeply personal meanings — such as a broken replica of Richard Nixon's Oval Office chair to represent a drastic fall from grace and a portion of my father's 1939 U.S. visa application disguised as a business license in a work addressing immigration.
+Heavily influenced by the works of Joseph Cornell and the ancient tradition of hidden messages in art, my assemblages often subtly reference art movements and masterpieces of art as well as incidents from world history.

 Rather than criticize or preach, I invite dialogue.
 My detailed, small-scale scenes inspire viewers to approach.
 I then encourage them to engage by framing with museum glass; its clarity creates the illusion of being present at the scene.
 By converting assemblages into installations, I invite viewers not only to engage but to become fully immersed in the experience, even becoming participants in the work.